diluo28/diluo.github.io/_pages/about.md

 I am working on research in AI+Science and Quantum Computation, with research topics in the intersection of quantum many-body physics, quantum information science, and artificial intelligence.
 I aim to understand nature from the perspectives of information and computation as well as develop intelligence inspired by ideas from nature, particulary in the following directions:

-* AI for Science: develop generative models and efficient PDEs solver with quantum representation and physics structure for fundamental science, quantum materials and quantum technology discoveries.
+* *AI for Science*: develop generative models and efficient PDEs solver with quantum representation and physics structure for fundamental science, quantum materials and quantum technology discoveries.
-* Science for AI: utilize scientific theories (such as statistical mechanics, quantum information theory) to develop new representation and optimization methods for machine learning, advance ai reasoning and robotics.
+* *Science for AI*: utilize scientific theories (such as statistical mechanics, quantum information theory) to develop new representation and optimization methods for machine learning, advance ai reasoning and robotics.
-* Quantum Information Science and Technology: design quantum algorithms for quantum control, quantum measurement, quantum error correction, quantum simulations and quantum machine learning.
+* *Quantum Information Science*: design quantum algorithms for quantum control, quantum measurement, quantum error correction, quantum simulations and quantum machine learning.

 ## Publications: